 I'm at the Cairo airport, drinking a cappuccino and blogging!
 One idea that I fully embrace from the sober community is "the firsts" of sobriety.
-The most mundane thing can be the biggest shake-up or realization that it has been decades since I [fill-in-the-blank] sober.
+The most mundane thing can be the biggest shake-up or realization that it has been decades since I [fill-in-the-blank very or situation] sober.
 Airports are one of these experiences.
 Airports had become a place of luxury, excess, and pub crawls.
-Husband and I would book longer layovers to avoid stress and to allow us to bar hop around the airport-finding the perfect environment and the IPAs or types of wine we couldn't find in whichever developing nation we currently lived in.
+Husband and I would book longer layovers to avoid stress and to allow us to bar hop around the airport: finding the perfect environment and the IPAs or types of wine we couldn't find in whichever developing nation we currently living in.
 We would spend tons of money on booze and bar food and brush it off-it is the beginning/ending of vacation-we deserve it!!
-It was mostly fun, but then I was be so dehydrated on the plane, have to use the bathroom and be too foggy to read whatever beloved book I had planned to read for hours straight.
-Remorse usually set in: too much $$ spent and precious time lost reading on planes.
+It was mostly fun, but then I was be so dehydrated on the plane, have to use the bathroom and be too foggy to read whatever beloved book I had planned to read for hours straight on the plane.
+Remorse usually set in: too much $$ spent and precious time lost in the flog of drink.

 My center: in my own head and my immediate actions.

 First ring out: Husband and Dog Face